Blockchain Virtualization: Virtual Chains and Inherent Sharding?

 What is Virtualization?

 Orbs is translating this concept to blockchain virtual machines.
-In essence, every dApp on the Orbs Network will operate on its own independent blockchain, a virtual chain.
-These virtual blockchains can maintain an independent record for every dapp.
-The virtual machine also produces isolation for each respective app, protecting every single one from excess traffic demand on other Orbs-based dapps.
+In essence, every dApp (or decentralized app) on the Orbs Network will operate on its own independent blockchain, a virtual chain.
+These virtual blockchains can maintain an independent record for every dApp.
+The virtual machine also insulates each app from the others on the network, protecting every single one from excess traffic demand on other Orbs-based dApps.

 The early days of the internet were dominated by shared hosting, when several websites shared servers.
 That created pressure on all those websites.
 Excessive traffic on one website might slow down others on the same server.
 The takeoff of dedicated hosting – sometimes called “private hosting” – allowed for the specific allocation of networking and storage resources for each website.
-There were suddenly no fees for taking up bandwidth on shared servers that was meant to be used by your ‘neighboring’ websites on those servers.
+There were suddenly no fees for taking up bandwidth on shared servers which had been designated only to be used by your ‘neighboring’ websites on those servers.

 Of course, having an entire server all to yourself can get expensive.
 That necessitated a more cost-efficient solution.
 Enter virtualization: Virtual Private Servers (VPS).